gravitational/gravity/docs/6.x/overview.md

 You can still use `kubectl` for tasks like watching logs, seeing stats for pods or volumes, managing configuration and other operational tasks.

-### Updates and Upgrades

-`gravity` can perform updates of both the Kubernetes itself and the applications running inside.
-The updates can be performed in one of two modes:

-* **online mode** allows the `gravity` command to check for new versions of a Cluster Image, download them from the connected Gravity Hub, and perform a in-place upgrade of the Cluster.
-* **offline mode** allows `gravity` to use a newer version of the Cluster Image to perform an in-place upgrade.

-For more details on using `gravity` to manage Clusters please see the [Cluster Management](cluster.md) and [Remote Management](manage.md) sections.
+For more details on using `gravity` to manage Clusters please see the [Cluster Management](cluster.md) section.